OpenRefine/openrefine.org/docs/technical-reference/build-test-run.md

 ![Screenshot of module settings in IntelliJ](/img/intellij-module-settings.png)

 Then, do the same thing for the main OpenRefine project and now you are good to go.

+## Code style in Eclipse

+You can set up IntelliJ to follow the style conventions we use in OpenRefine, as [IntelliJ is able to import Eclipse style files](https://www.jetbrains.com/help/idea/configuring-code-style.html#import-export-schemes).
+The style file is located at `IDEs/eclipse/Refine.style.xml` in the repository.
+Note that this won't configure import ordering since this isn't included in the Eclipse code style export.
+To automatically format the code from the command-line, you can also use `mvn formatter:format`.